petersulyok/diskinfo/docs/source/intro.rst

 How to use
 ----------
-The following chapters will present the six use cases listed in the :ref:`Introduction` chapter above.
+The following chapters will present the seven use cases listed in the :ref:`Introduction` chapter above.

 Use case 1: collect information about a disk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^